 2/ Bring the water to a gentle simmer over medium heat.
 You should see tiny bubbles forming at the bottom of the pan.

-3/ Crack a fresh egg into a small bowl or ramekin to make it easier to slide the egg into the water.
+3/ Crack a fresh egg into a small bowl or ramekin to make sliding the egg into the water easier.

-4/ Add a splash of white or cider vinegar to the boiling water.
+4/ Add a white or cider vinegar splash to the boiling water.

 5/ Gently swirl the simmering water in the saucepan with a spoon to create a whirlpool.
 This motion will help the egg whites wrap around the yolk as it cooks.